 Conclusion:

 To conclude, I would say that mental health disorders need more and more awareness and conversations.
 The more we talk about it the more we normalize it.
-I have watched many documentaries that get critically acclaimed but again due to lack of awareness and interest, people prefer entertainment over societal needs.
+I have watched many documentaries that were critically acclaimed but again due to a lack of awareness and interest, people prefer entertainment over societal needs.